docksal/docksal/docs/content/core/system-vhost-proxy.md

 You can use custom domains by overriding the `io.docksal.virtual-host` label of the `web` container in either `docksal-local.yml` or `docksal.yml` file in the project.

-Multiple domains have to be separated by comans.
+Multiple domains have to be separated by commas.
 Wildcards are supported on the left or right side, but not inbetween.

 ```yaml
 version: "2.1"